-Data and Design magazine, Profile on Project Design
+Data & Design magazine, Profile on Project Design

 To get the background information you need to write this profile, choose the student scientist's research project that you think had the most interesting type of data or data-collecting method.
 Consider whether the data come from a unique place, whether the student had to create their own process or set of rules to solve their problem and whether they had to learn a new skill to do their research.
-When you find a project that you find interesting, click on the student's booth.
+When you find a project that you find interesting, use it to answer the following questions.
 Open the student scientist's project board to answer the following questions.
 Before you begin, write down the student scientist's name, grade, state and project title.